 Individual events and group events are treated equally, i.e., enter the full

 number of sweepstakes points earned for each event, regardless of whether the

 student worked on the event alone or in a group.

-The accuracy of your entries may be checked against the results
+The accuracy of your entries will be checked against your original

 disqualification of the application.